 My utter desolation is for a life lived and a life lost without benefit of the joy that I attribute to relationships.
 All he wanted was to feel loved and celebrated.
 Doesn’t everybody?
 So he did what worked for him.
 He created a world that could celebrate the “him” he needed to be.
 He was his very own action hero.
 Only one thing would make that better, except it worked in reverse and scared us all away.
 So he lived almost his entire existence with no one to touch him.
 No hands to hold or people to hug.
 No one to scratch his back or massage his feet.
 There was no sincere connection to anyone or anything real.
 My dog had more of a loving connection to us in those thirteen years than my father did to anyone in his 73.
 That just breaks my heart.

 Left behind are the ashes that are too dark and clinical for me.
 I almost resent the idea of lowering a man to a 7 lb box of ashes.
 That’s what his life came down to in the end.
-A tightly sealed box of ashes sitting in a back room or outside shed somewhere.
+A tightly sealed bag of ashes nesting in a box, sitting in a back room somewhere, only to be transferred to a better looking container, or urn, and placed a foot or so into the ground.
 The same fate as my family pet, ironically named “Lucky”.
 The man.
 The dog.
 Both gone the second after they took their last breath.
 Both turned from flesh and bone to ash.
 I reduce myself to literal meaning to keep the noun theme going as to not feel the pain of reality when, in fact, I have actually been mourning nonetheless.
 I fool myself into believing that my focus on the factual “cremains” will substitute for allowing me to truly mourn a man I wanted to adore, a connection I needed to know and a childhood I couldn’t control.